decentralized-identity/org/chair_guidelines.md

 * Spreadsheet of DIF call recordings is [here](http://bit.ly/DIF_recordings_list), divided by group
     * Recordings should appear shortly after the call, including the text chat
 * Record group decisions and further actions
-    * Note the person responsible for the task
+    * Note the person responsible for the task, double-check that they've been assigned if using github issues/PRs/discussions
-    * Setting a timeframe for the task is advisable
+    * Setting a timeframe for the task is advisable; tagging accordingly in GH can be helpful
     * Include links, documents, contact names etc. needed for these steps
+* It's never too early to start setting the agenda for the following week or sending out reminders about upcoming guests or special agendas.
 ---

 ### ![](https://i.imgur.com/SxAB6i1.png) Asynchronous: GitHub, Slack